-Your vet will likely keep you informed and let you know if you should prepare yourself for the worse.
+Your vet will likely keep you informed and let you know if you should prepare yourself for the worst.
 Other times, it may occur suddenly and without warning.
 Cats are notorious for hiding their pain until they can’t any longer.

 On the other hand, dogs often wear their emotions outright.
 You probably can read your pup’s feelings well.
 The question you may have is, what is the extent of those emotions?
 Do dogs know when they are dying?

 Weight loss, lethargy, and appetite changes are telltale signs that your pet isn’t feeling well.
 Other symptoms include loss of bladder control, shock, and coma.
 A dog may breathe heavily and seem to struggle with every gasp.
 Many pups will try to hide or experience behavior changes.
 A lot depends on what is causing the symptoms and whether your pooch has the strength to conquer it.

 As a pet owner, you probably don’t need anyone to draw you a picture.
 It’s evident when they lose interest in the things they used to enjoy, such as walks, treats, and toys.
 The question is whether your dog is conscious of it, too.

 A dog will probably know something is up, even if it doesn’t understand the gravity of the situation.
 It’ll feel pain and an instinct to hide when it feels so vulnerable.
 Nature took care of that task.
 It’s hard to say exactly what a pup feels as it nears death.
 We know that canines experience emotions.
 You can see clear evidence of it when you come home from work.

 We also know when our pup feels under the weather.
 It is crankier than usual.
 A normally loving dog may snap and growl.
 It’s essential to remember that you’re seeing displacement and instinct in action.
 Your pooch isn’t upset with you.
 It just feels cruddy.
 Think about how you respond when you’re sick.
 It’s not much different with your canine friend.